poppy-project/pypot/roadmap.md

 ## Minor features
 * Working driver on mac os
-* Re-writes herborist to make it more robust and remote the Qt dependency
+* Re-writes herborist to make it more robust and remove the Qt dependency